What Is It Like To Be an Expat?

 After talking with other expats about this, I realized it was completely normal.
 The thing about moving abroad is that it challenges you in every way.
 You start exploring new adventures, experiencing new feelings, and growing in most areas.
 So when you return to the place you grew up in, everything feels different.

-Making Friends is Hard But Not Impossible
+Making Friends is Hard

 This is something that is not often addressed when talking about being a digital nomad or moving to another country.